ag-rust/local-gui-seed-gotham/README.md

 Why you may not want to use this template.
 Use cases this was not designed for (may change in the future) and (current) limitations.

-* ~no easy way of distributing binaries of the program: There are multiple binaries to distribute and the `.html` and `.css` files for loading the gui need to be distributed.
+* ~~no easy way of distributing binaries of the program: There are multiple binaries to distribute and the `.html` and `.css` files for loading the gui need to be distributed.
-Currently you need to download the repository to start the program.
+Currently you need to download the repository to start the program.~~ Solved with rust_embed.
-* !The user has to manually open a browser window and point it to the server:
+* ~~The user has to manually open a browser window and point it to the server:
-This could be solved by just starting a browser and passing it the server url before starting the server.
+This could be solved by just starting a browser and passing it the server url before starting the server.~~ Solved with webkit.
 * No concurrency handling: If a user opens the gui in multiple browser tabs the gui state won't be synchronized, the server also doesn't expect this to happen.
 Because this isn't a concern for traditional GUIs too, this will always be the case.